ibm-watson-data-lab/slack-analytics/slack-graph-database/README.md

             }
             ```

-    * **Binding using an environment variable**
+    * **Bind using an environment variable**

-        * Define environment variable VCAP_SERVICES using the appropriate service credentials
+        Define environment variable VCAP_SERVICES using the appropriate service credentials

             ```
             {"IBM Graph":[{"name":"slack-graph-database","label":"IBM Graph","plan":"Entry","credentials":{"apiURL":"TODO-REPLACE-WITH-your-IBM-Graph-instance-API-URL","username":"TODO-REPLACE-WITH-your-IBM-Graph-instance-username","password":"TODO-REPLACE-WITH-your-IBM-Graph-instance-password"}}]}
             ```

-### Define the Slack schema in your IBM Graph service instance
+### Define the Slack schema in your Graph service

   Run the `define-slack-schema.js` script to define the Slack schema.